CodeKakashi/CodeKakashi/README.md

 # 👋 Hi, I’m CodeKakashi

-I'm a passionate coder interested in Python and collaborating on exciting coding projects.
+I'm a passionate coder interested in exploring new things.

 ## 🌱 Currently Learning